 All in all, it serves as a good, low-cost alternative to prepaid debit cards if you are willing to open or already have a bank account.
 Applying for a card is easy once you have a Venmo account.
 You just have to visit the “cards” tab in the app to get started, and answer a few personal and financial questions.

-Chime, a fintech company founded on the premise that banking should be free and accessible to everyone, is another good alternative to a prepaid debit card.
-Their spending account does not qualify as a true prepaid card since it requires that you open a bank account, but is geared towards those who don’t trust big banks or don’t feel they have the cash flow to afford big bank checking accounts.
-There are no monthly account maintenance fees and no account minimums.
+Chime is a financial technology company whose mission is to provide basic financial services that are “helpful, easy, and free”.
+It offers a financial app and debit card that can be another good alternative to prepaid cards.
 Basically, you will not be penalized if you can’t maintain a certain balance month to month.
 You will also not face overdraft fees and can get paid up to two days early with direct deposit, which can help you stay on top of bills and other payments.

-Chime is gaining attention and users and may be worth looking into as an alternative to a prepaid card or a building block to help you transition to a bank.
+Chime is gaining attention and users and may be worth looking into as an alternative to a prepaid card or a traditional bank.

 Do I need a bank account to get a prepaid debit card?